DataDog/documentation/content/en/monitors/guide/division-in-monitor-evaluations.md

 ## `.rollup()`

 You can apply a `.rollup()` function to ensure all time buckets being evaluated have valid values.
+This function can be similarly useful for any metric with gaps, regardless of whether the query involves artithmetic.

 **Original**: `sum:my_metric.is.sparse{*}`